How do we

 Household budgets are under pressure, public finances are strained, and confidence in the system is slipping.

-A better Island cannot be built on wishful thinking.
-It cannot be funded by drifting along or hoping the numbers sort themselves out.
+It cannot be paid for by drifting along, dipping into reserves, or hoping the numbers sort themselves out.

 Budgets are about choices.